Jay-J0/PJSDV/README.md

 # PJSDV

-Code used during the Project Software Development (Home Automation) at The The Hague University of Applied Sciences.
+Code used during the Project Software Development (Home Automation) at The Hague University of Applied Sciences.